Volkswagen Golf Mk1: Corporate changes and later prototypes

 Kurt Lotz succeeded Nordhoff as Director General of Volkswagen from 1968 to 1971.
 Work to broaden the product line and find a replacement for the Beetle accelerated.
 Under Lotz Volkswagen acquired control of NSU in 1969.
-NSU was subsequently merged into the Auto Union group.
+NSU was subsequently merged into the Auto Union group, which was now undergoing a renaissance under the relaunched Audi brand.
 One outcome of this acquisition was that the mid-sized front-wheel drive car that had been under development at NSU would reach the market, not as an NSU, but as the Volkswagen K70.

 In 1968 another development project started named EA266.
 This project originated with Porsche, where it began as an internal project as early as 1966.
 This unusual design used a rear mid-engine, rear-wheel-drive layout with a water-cooled inline four cylinder engine laid over on its side and mounted longitudinally under the floor of the rear of the passenger compartment.

 In 1969, one year after the start of work at Volkswagen on the EA266, another project named EA337 was commissioned.
 This project would draw on engines and front-wheel drive technology from the Audi division of Auto Union.